frederic-perez/AmE-dictionary/data/dictionary.md

 __regret__ _v_ :two::hammer: (regreted) :pencil2: _We violated this rule with regret._
 __regrets__ _n_
 __regular shipping__ (vs _expedited shipping_)
-__regulation__ :two::hammer: _Kreider scored the lone goal in regulation (vs in overtime)._ _The Chicago Blackhawks scored two goals in the final 76 seconds of regulation._
+__regulation__ _n_ :three::hammer: _Hot dogs still in the mouth at the end of regulation count if they are subsequently swallowed._ _Kreider scored the lone goal in regulation (vs in overtime)._ _The Chicago Blackhawks scored two goals in the final 76 seconds of regulation._
 __regulator__ _n_
 __regulatory muster__
 __regulatory__